ABC Blog

 If you spot small, dark-brown pellets in a corner of your garage or in the back of a kitchen cabinet, you may wonder if you’ve found evidence of a rodent infestation.
 As your blood pressure starts to rise, a series of questions may begin to cycle through your head, including: What do mouse droppings look like?
 How are they different from rat droppings?
 How similar are they to cockroach feces?
 And, perhaps most importantly: What should I do next if I determine that I have mice living in and around my home?

-Rats and mice look similar to each other, and so it stands to reason that are similarities between their droppings as well.
+Rats and mice look similar to each other, and so it stands to reason that there are similarities between their droppings as well.
 But there are also marked differences between these two rodents and the waste materials they leave behind.
-If you do find signs of either rats or mice—or both—you’ll want to take action, as you do not want … Read Full Post »
+If you do find signs of either rats or mice—or both—you’ll want to take action, as you do not … Read Full Post »

 There’s a Raccoon in My Attic: What Can I Do?